Thomblin/heimsight/PROJECT.md

 - Create home page with navigation
 - Add `/ui/` routes for web interface
 - Style with simple CSS (no framework)
+- **Write integration tests** for UI routes and rendering
+- **Update README.md** to document Web UI availability and features

 **Acceptance Criteria:**
 - Web UI accessible at /ui/
 - Navigation works
 - Looks clean and functional
+- All integration tests pass
+- Documentation updated with screenshots/usage

 ---